Government Travel Safety Advice

 On day seven, we walk to Putna, which covers approximately 16kms and takes about five to six hours.
 This walk is graded as Easy with some Moderate sections.
 The walk is along forestry roads with a short steep uphill climb for about 20 minutes in the middle section and then another short descent.
 If you do not wish to do the walk, then the bus will drive to Putna via Marginea where you may like to visit a pottery maker.
 At Putna you will meet up with the rest of the group to visit the monastery.

 As well as the above walks the exploration of the towns and cities visited on this trip will mostly be done on foot, so that you can get a proper feel for all the fascinating places that are visited.

 We spend a couple of nights on board a houseboat and exploring the Danube Delta by smaller boat, so in case of emergency it is necessary for you to be able to swim at least 25 metres.

 At some of the museums visited on this trip, where we have a guided tour, this may be with other non-Explore customers, as the museums don't all provide private guided tours.

 Need to be able to swim 25 metres.

 Nothing compulsory, although we recommend vaccination against tetanus, hepatitis A, typhoid and polio.
-Tick-borne encephalitis is recommended by some medical sources if traveling in certain areas of Eastern Europe, at specific times of the year.
-The Foreign Office currently recommend considerations of vaccination against rabies if traveling in rural areas of Romania.
+Tick-borne encephalitis is recommended by some medical sources if travelling in certain areas of Eastern Europe, at specific times of the year.
+The Foreign Office currently recommend considerations of vaccination against rabies if travelling in rural areas of Romania.
 Please check the latest requirements with your travel clinic or doctor prior to departure.
 The above is not an exhaustive list.
 Further information regarding vaccinations and travel health advice can be found by following the NHS and NaTHNaC links at Explore Travel Health and from your local healthcare provider.
-Visa and vaccination requirements are subject to change and should be confirmed by you before traveling.
+Visa and vaccination requirements are subject to change and should be confirmed by you before travelling.